bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive:  use fixed unit like pixels; multiple fixed widths defined by specific media queries.

+Fully Responsive: automatically resize, hide, shrink, or enlarge, a website, to make it look good on all devices (desktops, tablets, and phones)

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first: (min-width) -the website is modified to adapt to different devices, including smartphones and tablets; the site is scaled down

+Desktop first: (max-width) - Designing for full sized screens

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?

+relative to the root - we can define a single font size on the html element and define all rem units to be a percentage of that

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite: Mixins
+Trouble: at first was Parametric Mixins

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.